 The main limitation of steam ablation is the lack of evidence; only three reports on steam ablation have been published to date.
 Larger comparative studies are needed to compare the long-term efficacy and the risk-benefit ratio of steam ablation with existing endovenous ablation techniques.

 Who Can Benefit from Endovenous Ablation?

-The “gold standard” for the treatment of varicose veins has been ligation plus stripping for the past 100 years.
+A standard treatment for varicose veins and venous insufficiency has been ligation plus stripping.
 Since 2000, this has changed with the introduction of endovenous thermal ablation techniques.
-The effectiveness of current endovenous thermal ablation treatments is greater than 90% with only mild side-effects and rare serious complications.
+The effectiveness of current endovenous thermal ablation treatments is greater than 90%, with only mild side-effects and rare serious complications.